Participating Research Groups

 | Name | Department | Topic |

-| Catherine Aiken | O&G | Long-term maternal health outcomes |
+| Catherine Aiken | Obstetrics & Gynaecology | Long-term maternal health outcomes |

-| Thorsten Boroviak | PDN | Primate embryo implantation, patterning and gastrulation |
+| Thorsten Boroviak | Physiology, Development and Neuroscience | Primate embryo implantation, patterning and gastrulation |

-| Steve Charnock-Jones | O&G | Transcriptional features of the human placenta |
+| Steve Charnock-Jones | Obstetrics & Gynaecology | Transcriptional features of the human placenta |

-| Bill Colledge | PDN | GnRH Neurons and the Reproductive Axis |
+| Bill Colledge | Physiology, Development and Neuroscience | GnRH Neurons and the Reproductive Axis |

 | Miguel Constancia | IMS-MRL/O&G | Genomic imprinting |

-| Dino Giussani | PDN | Developmental origin of heart disease |
+| Dino Giussani | Physiology, Development and Neuroscience | Developmental origin of heart disease |

-| Courtney Hanna | PDN | Epigenetic programming during oogenesis |
+| Courtney Hanna | Physiology, Development and Neuroscience | Epigenetic programming during oogenesis |

-| Naomi McGovern | Pathology | Immunology of Pregnancy |
+| Naomi McGovern | Pathology | Immunology of pregnancy |

-| Kathy Niakan | PDN | Early human development and cross-species comparative embryology |
+| Kathy Niakan | Physiology, Development and Neuroscience | Early human development and cross-species comparative embryology |

 | Sue Ozanne | IMS-MRL | Cardiometabolic health in pregnancy |